 Aside from that, a lot depends on the additional features of a VPN client.
 For example, Surfshark’s CleanWeb feature blocks malware links, so if the tracker’s link is on the list of blocked websites, it will be stopped.

-However, VPNs really shine in proving a boost to your privacy outside of merely blocking email trackers:
+However, VPNs really shine in providing a boost to your privacy outside of merely blocking email trackers:

-- VPNs hide your IP, which makes you a lot harder to track online – this includes people and agencies who would try to track you down when you’re sharing torrents.
+- VPNs hide your IP, which makes you a lot harder to track online;

 - VPN encryption means that anyone observing your traffic only sees VPN use – and not that you’re using it for gaming, streaming, or Tor.